 That thing will not come out on its own.
 Get the baby to a vet now.
 (02/12/2008)

 I knew a dog who ate carpet - see a vet before the sock becomes a blockage!
 (02/12/2008)

-As of Tuesday stillno sock.
+As of Tuesday still no sock.
 We took her to the vet on Saturday for x-rays and a check up.
 The vet didn't see anything to be alarmed about she said she would have been sick by now.
-I am 99% sure she ate it but the vet does not think so.
-Since Wednesday I have check everywhere for that sock and it is now where to be found.
-Since last week she pooped out a paper towel and a pair of undies that we didn't even know she ate.
+I am 99% sure she ate it, but the vet does not think so.
+Since Wednesday I have checked everywhere for that sock and it is no where to be found.
+She pooped out a paper towel and a pair of undies that we didn't even know she ate.
 I'll keep you informed.
 (02/12/2008)

 A sock, a paper towel, and undies!
 I know you love your pet, but this can be life threatening.
 You'd child-proof your home if you had to; please puppy-proof it now before a disaster happens and it's too late.
 (02/13/2008)

 For the person whose dog plays with the toilet paper; put a chain on the door I have to do it for my daughter who likes to play in the toilet.
 Second my daughter played with a tomato, onion, and an orange.
 Found the onion in the trash can with a spoon still.
 Can not find the tomato or orange so good luck with the sock and puppy do do.
 Next time you babysit go to the dollar store, and buy some dog squeaky toys.
 Also if he likes socks take one of your husbands old ones and tie it in knots.
 Play tug of war just be a bit gentle with his teeth.
 He might like it.
 (02/15/2008)

 Yesterday I happened on this site cause I goggled my dog swallowed a sock.
 Yesterday morning my dog threw up a black ankle sock.